OOPS-ORG-PHP/mod_magic/README.md

 ## Usage

-See also included test.php on source
+See also included sample.php on source